 Breast Cancer Research Program IDEX Award: Targeting Breast Cancer Stem Cells Through Combined HER2 and Akt Blockade

 We will utilize preclinical models and develop a phase I clinical trial to test the hypothesis that simultaneous inhibition of HER2 and Akt signaling will increase the efficacy of either agent alone in targeting the breast cancer stem cell population.
 This study brings together two principle investigators, Dr. Max Wicha, with expertise in breast cancer and stem cell biology and Dr. Patricia LoRusso, with expertise in Phase I developmental therapeutics.
 Dr. Wicha’s laboratory will perform the preclinical in vitro and xenograft model studies, as well as performing the bioassays for cancer stem cells and the pathways that regulate them in samples derived from clinical trials.
-Dr. LoRusso will lead the Phase IB clinical trials which will be performed jointly at the Karmanos Cancer Center and the University of Michigan Comprehensive Cancer Center.
+Dr. LoRusso will lead the Phase IB clinical trials which will be performed jointly at the Karmanos Cancer Center and the University of Michigan Rogel Cancer Center.